 - Click on the Apply button below

-Option 2: For reviewing Accounts Receivable aging summary and open reports of invoices
+Option 2: For reviewing the Accounts Receivable aging summary and open reports of invoices

 - In QuickBooks, click on the Reports